mpangrazzi/til/README.md

 > 📝 Today I learned

-Things I learned which may be useful to remember and share.
+Things I learned which may be useful remember and/or share.

 # License